telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 ### One Row vs Multiline Mail Merge

-With the nested mail merge functionality it is possible to add all items to a single line.
+With the nested mail merge functionality, it is possible to add all items to a single line.
 This is achieved by adding the group and regular fields to a single paragraph.

 >caption Figure 1: Mail Merging on single row and the results